jenlung/hello-git/readme.txt

 Hello, Git!
-Welcome to Node School Git-it Workshoper
+Welcome to Node School Git-it Workshoper.
+More stuff in readme